it-is-final/PokeG3ACE/ace_notes/ExitCodes/GrabACEBootstrap.md

 ### Method 2: Empty Slot
 1. Make sure Box 3, Slot 1 is empty, then write the following message to the glitched mail:
-    - Mail word 1 → GOTCHA
+    - Mail word 1 → !! or I
     - Mail word 2 → MARVEL SCALE
-    - Mail word 3 → RUBY
+    - Mail word 3 → AUNT or COME ON or EARLIER
     - Mail word 5 → WANDERING
     - All other words should be left untouched
 2. A bad EGG should appear in Box 3, Slot 1, move it to Box 10, Slot 2 without using group selection.